TMS High School

 All high school students are required to take a core selection of humanities courses.
 Taught in the morning, these classes cover literature, composition, history, speech, logic, rhetoric, worldview, and more.
 In the senior Dialectic year (9th grade), students are trained to think soundly and independently.
 In the Rhetoric years (grades 10th-12th), we seek to instill a strong Christian worldview in students and then teach them to skillfully, eloquently, and thoughtfully convey and proliferate that worldview to others so that they are lights for Truth, Goodness, and Beauty.
 For the complete list of courses, please look at our HS Scope & Sequence.

 In the afternoon, we offer a variety of additional opportunities that many students elect to take.
 While course offerings are dependent on enrollment each year, typical offerings include multiple classes in math (Pre-Algebra, Geometry, Algebra I & II, Trig/Pre-Calculus), science (Chemistry, Biology, Physics, Anatomy & Physiology, Cell Biology), language (Latin II-V), Yearbook, Drama, Government, and Economics.
 These classes are only available to students who are enrolled in the humanities core.

 The TMS High School is marked by a number of traditions, events, and community activities.
-The Drama Club performs an annual play, and students love signing yearbooks created by our yearbook team.
+Our high school Drama students perform an annual play, and the students love signing yearbooks created by our yearbook staff.
 A coalition of our Latin students attends and competes at the Indiana Junior Classical League convention every March, where we have a consistent record of laughing as we tie on bed-sheet togas!
-Students also perform very well, having won second place in 2018 in the large schools category.
+Students also perform very well, having won second place in the large schools category.
 Third Thursday morning devotional times see our seniors serving as small group leaders throughout the year.
-Our fun also includes an opening high school retreat, a trip to King's Island, spirit days, and our Signature Night, where students display their end-of-year projects.
+Our fun also includes an overnight high school retreat, a trip to King's Island, spirit days, and our Signature Night, where students display their end-of-year projects.
 High school years culminate with a full graduation ceremony and senior thesis presentation breakfast each May.